2026 Kansas House of Representatives election: District 17

 The 17th district is represented by Democrat Jo Ella Hoye, who is eligible to run for re-election but has not yet stated if she will do so.

 District 18

 The 18th district is represented by Democrat Cindy Neighbor, who is eligible to run for re-election but has not yet stated if she will do so.

 District 19

 The 19th district is represented by Democrat Stephanie Clayton, who is eligible to run for re-election but has not yet stated if she will do so.

 District 20

 The 20th district is represented by Democrat Mari-Lynn Poskin, who is eligible to run for re-election but has not yet stated if she will do so.

 District 21

 The 21st district is represented by Democrat Jerry Stogsdill, who is eligible to run for re-election but has not yet stated if he will do so.

 District 22

-The 22nd district is represented by Democrat Lindsay Vaughn, who is eligible to run for re-election but has not yet stated if she will do so.
+The 22nd district is represented by Democrat Lindsay Vaughn, who is retiring.